ArturMota19/hestia-frontend/README.md

 ## 🏠 About the Project

-The **HESTIA Interface** was developed to facilitate the **creation of test cases** for the original HESTIA system.
+The **HESTIA 2.0** was developed to facilitate the **creation of test cases** for the original HESTIA system.
 Due to the large volume of data involved, this process became challenging.
 The interface aims to **simplify and speed up** this step, allowing the generation of representative examples more efficiently and accessibly.

 - 🎯 **Problem Solved:** Difficulty and complexity in manually creating tests.
 - 👥 **Target Audience:** Users and researchers who use the original HESTIA system.